Caregiver story: Yvonne

 But at the end of the two week trial stay, Hazel told Yvonne that she “had to admit that at least in some ways, the retirement community was a better place to be."

-At first, the adjustment was difficult for her mother, as can be expected.
+At first, the adjustment after moving was difficult for her mother, as can be expected.
 "It was the little things that were hardest," says Yvonne.
 Little adjustments in familiarity and expectations were big things for her mother.
 "If you've been in the same home for so many years, you know that the Christmas ornaments are under the stairs.
 It might seem like a small thing, but all the things she's accumulated in life were not where she was looking.
 She found that frustrating."
-The new noises of her new home were some of the most upsetting things to adjust to: the roll of a cleaning cart down the hallway at 9 pm, or the different sounds outside, in what was a strange city.
+The new noises of her new home were some of the most upsetting things to adjust to: the roll of a cleaning cart down the hallway at 9 pm, or the different sounds outside, in what was a new city for her.

 After three months, though, her mom was used to things and her mom flourished.
 Her mom found that some of her old Windsor-area friends had also moved on, and she didn't really miss them.
 Missing her old home was even less of a factor.
 “We took her back to her house before we sold it, and she told us, 'This is not my home anymore.
 I have a new home.'